About Collegiate Academy of Birdville

 All current eighth-grade students from Birdville ISD and outside districts (including those who do not meet the target recruitment populations) may apply to attend, and be accepted into the Collegiate Academy of Birdville.
 The online application is available at birdvilleschools.net/cab .
 A completed application is required for consideration for admission to CAB.
 All applicants will be screened to ensure they meet the specified criteria as indicated on the application.
 Students meeting the application criteria will be placed in a lottery for the 60 open positions.
 A Wait List will be established when the number of applications received exceeds 60 completed applications.
 Students will be notified of acceptance no later than the end of April 2019.

 December 19, 2018 – March 1, 2019 Application Window

 March 2–29, 2019 Review of applications and student interviews

 April 12, 2019 Students notified of selection, orientation, and Summer Bridge

-To be considered for admission into BCA, students must:
+To be considered for admission into CAB, students must:

 - Be a current eighth-grade student

 - Demonstrate maturity and potential to succeed in a college setting